Ashdof/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script duplicates the last line of the file iacta

 10-no_more_js Script
 This script when executed, deletes all regular files, excluding directories with a .js extension

+11-directories Script
+This script when executed counts for the number of directories and sub-directories in the current directory, including all hiding directories